NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 For commit queue documentation, see [Commit Queue](../../operation-and-usage/operations/nso-device-manager.md#user\_guide.devicemanager.commit-queue).

-### Enabling Commit Queues for the perf-trans Example <a href="#d5e8585" id="d5e8585"></a>
+### Enabling Commit Queues for the `perf-trans` Example <a href="#d5e8585" id="d5e8585"></a>

 Enabling commit queues allows the two transactions to spread the create, validation, and configuration push to devices work across CPU cores in a multi-core processor.
 Only the CDB write and commit queue write now remain inside the critical section, and the transaction lock is released as soon as the device configuration changes have been written to the commit queues instead of waiting for the config push to the devices to complete.
-To run the `perf-trans` example with the work divided into one transaction per device and commit queues enabled:
+To run the [examples.ncs/scaling-performance/perf-trans](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-trans) example with the work divided into one transaction per device and commit queues enabled:

 ```bash
 make stop clean NDEVS=2 python